afiodorov/afiodorov.github.io/_posts/2015-03-16-russian-names.md

 title: How to address a Russian?
 ---

-Would could be so difficult about assigning labels (a.k.a. names) to people and using them?
+What could be so difficult about assigning labels (a.k.a. names) to people and using them?
 Here is how people in the UK think of names:

 Name = \\(f(\text{person})\\)